EU regulator authorizes AstraZeneca vaccine for all adults

 The EU bet heavily on the shot, which is cheaper and easier to handle than some other vaccines, with orders for 300 million doses to be delivered after authorization and options for another 100 million doses.

-Emer Cooke, the head of the EMA, said it was “a real pleasure" to authorize the vaccine.

-“None of them is a magic wand on its own, but together they provide tools and options to prevent different aspects of the disease,” she said.
+“None of them is a magic wand on its own, but together they provide tools and options to prevent different aspects of the disease,” said Emer Cooke, the head of the EMA.

-While the AstraZeneca vaccine has been authorized for all adults in other countries, only 12% of the participants in its research were over 55 and they were enrolled later, so there hasn’t been enough time to get results.
-But some doctors warned that restricting the vaccine’s use in older people might worsen the pandemic’s impact, since older people have suffered more severe disease and died at a higher rate from the coronavirus.
+The AstraZeneca vaccine has been authorized for use in all adults in other countries, even though only 12% of the participants in its research were over 55 and they were enrolled later, so there hasn’t been enough time to get results.

+EMA’s decision authorizes AstraZeneca’s vaccine to be used across the bloc, but individual countries can still decide how and to whom they will give the doses they receive.

+Lithuania, for instance, will not use the vaccine in older people, the country’s deputy Health Minister Zivile Simonaityte said, according to the Baltic News Service.
+It was not clear, however, what age groups would be given the shot, but Simonaityte noted that trials in people 55 and over were not “comprehensive.”

+“There’s a tremendous cost to this,” he said.
+“It means you have an extra vaccine that could be used to protect people that is going unused and more people will be at risk.”

+Tang described the EMA's authorization Friday as “the best decision in the current situation, where the EU is in desperate need of a usable vaccine.”

-In its decision on Friday, the EMA assessed four trials in the U.K., Brazil and South Africa.
-The agency said the research showed the vaccine proved to be about 60% effective by reducing the number of people who got sick.
+The agency assessed four trials in the U.K., Brazil and South Africa and said the research showed the vaccine proved to be about 60% effective by reducing the number of people who got sick.
 The trials have not yet shown whether the vaccine can stop disease transmission.

 A separate study testing the AstraZeneca vaccine in the U.S. is still underway.